Revolution-Game-Creation-Group/200wordrpg.github.io/finalists.md

 ```

-# The Revolution Will Take Us All"
+# The Revolution Will Take Us All